wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views_1-0.md

 ## SdsStreamViewMap

-When an SdsStreamView is added, SDS defines a plan mapping.
-Plan details are retrieved as an SdsStreamViewMap.
+When an SdsStreamView is added, SDS defines a plan mappingand stores it as an SdsStreamViewMap.
 The SdsStreamViewMap provides a detailed property-by-property definition of the mapping.

 The following table shows the SdsStreamViewMap fields.
-The SdsStreamViewMap cannot be written to SDS, so required and optional have no meaning.
+The SdsStreamViewMap cannot be written to SDS, it can only be retrieved from SDS, so required and optional have no meaning.

 | Property     | Type                     | Optionality  | Details |
 |--------------|--------------------------|--------------|---------|